Last Updated on August 14, 2021 by Cynthia A. Rose

 Place the meat cubes in a bowl and add all the ingredients including pork fat.
 You can add some salt if you don’t mind.

 Using the sausage stuffer, transfer the bowl contents to a meat grinder and blend until you get the desired texture.
 Repeat the process with the remaining venison then mix the two batches in a bowl using your hands.
 You can also use a food processor to prepare your sausages.
+However, a deer meat grinder is the best way to grind deer meat.

 Now fill the sausage casings with the mixture.
 (Ensure you follow the manufacturer’s guidelines for filling the casings).
 You will make about 10 sausages that are between 5-6 inches long.